Skip to content

 • The current browser supports Passkey - the login page shows the Passkey login entry, and accounts with registered Passkeys can log in directly with device unlock or a security key

-• The account enabled MFA - after password or external identity succeeds, the user must also enter an authenticator code or recovery code
+• The account needs MFA - after password or external identity succeeds, the user must complete a second verification step.
+This may be an authenticator code, a recovery code, or an email code enabled by the administrator.

 Important details: